 This means that providing a flat monthly allowance of $400 to each employee can cost an organization $430.60, while employees take home only $269.40.
 That’s $130.60 of tax waste per employee each month.

 Car allowance programs encourage mobile workers to drive less for work in order to take home more money.
 Paying an employee who drives 500 miles per month the same amount as one who drives 1,500 miles per month overpays the low-mileage worker and underpays the high-mileage worker.

-This actively incentivizes mobile workers to drive less, or not drive at all, so they can retain any extra reimbursement amount and avoid additional wear and tear on their personal vehicles.
-As a result, companies end up paying more in allowances all the while incentivizing employees to spend less time with customers, ultimately decreasing efficiency and productivity.
+This actively incentivizes mobile workers to drive less, or not drive at all.
+The less they drive, the more allowance they keep.
+Additionally, the less they drive, the less wear and tear they put on their personal vehicles.
+As a result, companies end up paying more in allowances while incentivizing employees to spend less time with customers, ultimately decreasing efficiency and productivity.
 And, for companies whose employees are considered high-mileage and incur additional costs, car allowances introduce the threat of class-action lawsuits, since employees may be able to claim they’ve been underpaid.

 There’s a better way to reimburse mileage.

 No two business trips are the same, so why would a company choose to reimburse all travelers the same amount?

 Companies that reimburse mileage based on the individual costs of driving for business uncover significant cost savings from their T&E budget.
 With a Fixed and Variable Rate (FAVR) reimbursement program, companies can reimburse their mobile workers tax-free, based on where and how far they drive for work.
 A business must build FAVR plans on considerable data in order to be IRS-compliant.
 But there are technologies available that can automate the process, making it easy to employ.
 FAVR program expenses are tax-deductible for employers and non-taxable to their employees, eliminating tax waste.